Adaptive Non-Parametric Regression With the $K$-NN Fused Lasso: Methodology

 Thus, $p$ concentrates 64$\%$ of its mass in the small interval $[0.45,0.55]^2$, and 80$\%$ in $[0.4,0.6]^2$.
 The left-hand panel of Figure \ref{fig:density} displays a heatmap of $n = 5000$ observations drawn from \eqref{eqn:form}.

 We define $f_0:\mathbb{R}^2 \rightarrow \mathbb{R}$ in \eqref{eq:model} to be the piecewise constant function

-We then generate $\{(x_i,y_i)\}_{i=1}^{n}$ with $n=5000$ from (\ref{eq:model}); the data are displayed in the right-hand panel of Figure~\ref{fig:density}.
-This simulation study has the following characteristics: \begin{enumerate} \item The function $f_0$ in \eqref{eq:f0_example} is not Lipschitz, but does have low total variation.
-This suggests that $K$-NN-FL should exhibit local adaptivity, and should outperform approaches that rely on Lipschitz continuity. \item The probability density function $p$ in \eqref{eqn:form} is highly non-uniform.
-This should not pose a problem for $K$-NN-FL, given that it is has manifold adaptivity. \end{enumerate}
+We then generate $\{(x_i,y_i)\}_{i=1}^{n}$ with $n=5000$ from (\ref{eq:model}); the regression function is displayed in the right-hand panel of Figure~\ref{fig:density}.
+This simulation study has the following characteristics: (a) the function $f_0$ in \eqref{eq:f0_example} is not Lipschitz, but does have low total variation, and (b) the probability density function $p$ is non-uniform with higher density in the region where $f_0$ is less smooth.